4. Optimization#

 (4.44)#\[E = \frac{1}{{\bf{y}}^{\top} {\bf{\sigma}}} \left( -H {\bf{y}} {\bf{\sigma}}^{\top} - {\bf{\sigma}} {\bf{y}}^{\top} H + (1 + \frac{{\bf{y}}^{\top}H{\bf{y}}}{{\bf{y}}^{\top} {\bf{\sigma}}}) {\bf{\sigma}} {\bf{\sigma}}^{\top} \right),\]

-One of the core advantages of BFGS is that if \(H':=H_{t}^{-1}\) is positive definite, then the update \(E\) maintains this positive definite attribute and as such behaves like a proper inverse Hessian.
+where we simplified notation to \(H=H_{t-1}^{-1}\), \({\bf{\sigma}} = x_{t} - x_{t-1}\), and \(y = \nabla f(x_{t}) - \nabla f(x_{t-1})\).
+One of the core advantages of BFGS is that if \(H':=H_{t}^{-1}\) is positive definite, then the update \(E\) maintains this positive definite attribute and, as such, behaves like a proper inverse Hessian.
 In addition, the cost of computation drops from the original \(\mathcal{O}(d^{3})\) for a matrix of size \(d \times d\) to \(\mathcal{O}(d^{2})\) for the BFGS approach.
 Scaling the update step, the individual iteration then becomes

 (4.45)#\[x_{t+1} = x_{t} - \alpha_{t} H_{t}^{-1} \nabla f(x_{t}), \quad t \geq 1\]

 where \(\alpha\) can be chosen such that a line search is performed, and where \(H_{t}^{-1}\) is the BFGS approximation.
-In a pseudo-algorithmic form this then looks the following way:
+In a pseudo-algorithmic form, this then looks the following way:

 ../_images/bfgs_alg.png